-Louise Donnelly is professor of respiratory cell biology, within the section of airway disease at the National Heart and Lung Institute and the respiratory biomedical research unit at Royal Brompton Hospital.
+Louise Donnelly is professor of respiratory cell biology, within the section of airway disease at the National Heart and Lung Institute at Imperial College London and the respiratory biomedical research unit at Royal Brompton Hospital.

 Louise has worked in the field of respiratory cell biology for many years with a particular interest in the cellular profile in inflammatory lung diseases including chronic obstructive pulmonary diseases (COPD).